nabacg/deep-rl-continuous-control/README.md

 - Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
 - Benchmark Mean Reward: 30

+## Solution
+Deep Reinforcement Learning agent implementing presented here solves this environment in 130 episodes, details presented in
+ - [Report](Report.ipynb) - for discussion on results
+ - [Training](Training.ipynb) - for details on training and how to use this code

 # Getting Started
 Before running the code you'll need to install following python modules